recworks-meet-a-mentor/thoth/team-3/task-six/readme.md

-Using javascript, implement the links in the top right of the page to change font size.
+Add a second page to the repository and link to it from the main page.

 Tasks:

-- Add a main.js file for your code.
-- Add script tags to index.html that link up the main.js file.
+- Add a second html file to the repository.
+Ensure it is linked to relevant css and js files.
+  -- This can just be a copy of the html in index.html for the time being, the placeholder will be replaced in a later task.
+- Name the second page 'art-trail'
-- Use an onclick event in the anchor, that acts on the body style attribute to change font size.
+- Create a link to the page in the navigation section on the left
-- Replicate anchor links that look and behave like those in the reference link below.
-The three in the top right of the document titled bigger, reset, smaller.
 - Push finished task data back to GitHub repo on a test branch

 Acceptance Criteria

-- Three buttons that:
-  - Make font 10% bigger than base
+- Second html doc named 'Art Trail' created in task-six folder
-  - Reset to original size
+- art-trail.html has links to styles.css and main.js
-  - Make font 10% smaller than base
-- Buttons in same style and layout as example site (reference link below)
+- a link is is the left hand nav section of index.html, that uses the href attribute to link to art-trail.html

 Reference link below:
 https://www.parkland-walk.org.uk/